nemed/kohana-service/README.md

-# Business Layer Kohana 3.3
+# Business Layer for Kohana 3.3

 ## Installation